 On the right side in the data panel, you’ll see a preview of the Side Panel, along with a bunch of jargon you’re probably not interested in.

-See the word “positive” in positive tone?
+in Positive Tone?
 We want to change that because we changed the criteria to be something else.
-Double click the text “positive”, and you’ll see an editor appear to the left allowing you to update the text in that box.
+Double-click the text “positive”, and you’ll see an editor appear to the left allowing you to update the text in that box.
 Simply replace “Positive Tone”, with the first criteria you set.
 If you’ve been following along with me using Leslie Knope, the first criteria was Friendly

 And one last thing while we’re here… let’s change the headline on the sidebar!
 Click AI Score in the preview on the data panel and then select the text on the left in the editor and change it to whatever you’d like.
 I’ll call it “Does this sound like Leslie Knope?”
 Click Show Live Preview to see the changes reflected in the sidebar!